ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/02-trees/01-trees-intro.md

 [Slide 1]

-In the first module, we saw strings as our first data structure.
-The next structure we will cover are trees.
+Our next data structure will be trees!
+Trees are a hierarchical structure and, as the name implies, trees are used to show hierarchies.
+These can include biologic classifications, like this dinosaur classification, work hierarchies, family trees, sports brackets and much more.

 [Slide 2]

-Trees are a hierarchical structure.
-As the name implies, trees are used to show hierarchies.
-These can include biologic classifications, work hierarchies, family trees, sports brackets and much more.

-[Slide 3]

 By comparison, strings and stacks are linear data structures.
 They contain data which has a defined linear order.
 In strings, we have exactly one character after another.

-[Slide 4]
+[Slide 3]

 In trees, multiples items can follow a single item.
+For example, in this management structure the 1st Assistant Manager and the Shift Running Manager both work under the Restaurant Manager.
+In a linear structure, there would not be multiple types of positions reporting to the Restaurant Manager.

+[Slide 5]